Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Theoretical Model

 \subsection{Observables}

 Below, we introduce the key observables employed to characterize both the stationary and dynamical features in this work.
-Depending on the inter- and intra-species interaction strengths, the system can exhibit different states from weakly-correlated to strongly-correlated dimers, and bound states (see the discussion in subsequent sections).
+Depending on the interspecies and intraspecies interaction strengths, the system can exhibit different states from weakly correlated to strongly correlated dimers, and bound states (see the discussion in subsequent sections).
 At the single-particle level, these states can be compared by examining the one-body density distribution, defined at each lattice site $(i,j)$ as